AlecWood/xsibackup/README.md

 	This command needs an argument like this --link-srv=192.168.0.100 It generates a DSA key locally and adds it to the authorized_keys file at the remote host allowing to communicate without a password.

+--smtp-delay=true

+	Allows you to add a 3 second delay when sending the email body and before the SMTP QUIT command is sent.
+Necessary for some mail servers e.g. hMailServer